 The Old Testament is a testimony to the fact that ultimately God alone is the possessor of honor, and worthy of being honored.
 When God ended the disgrace of Hannah's barrenness, giving her a much-longed-for son, she voiced this important principle.

 I Samuel 2:8 He [God] raises up the poor from the dust, and lifts the beggar from the ash heap, to set them among princes and make them inherit the throne of glory [or you could say, the throne of honor].
 For the pillars of the earth are the LORD's, and He has set the world upon them.

 It is God Himself who determines who shall be honored, and who shall not.
 He has commanded that we honor our fathers and mothers.

 Sometimes the word love is used as a synonym for honor.
 Paul tells the Romans to "love one another" with mutual affection.
 That is, to outdo one another in showing honor.

 Romans 12:10 Be kindly affectionate to one another with brotherly love, in honor giving preference to one another.

 This is the true foundation of honor—that we love our parents, that we love our brethren, and that we love God.
 The highest example of such loving honor is the example of Jesus Christ.
 In washing the disciples' feet, He paid them the honor of service and subjected His own priorities to their interests.
 Such honoring of others is tied up with humility, which is the method of obtaining true honor.
 In this way, we obtain both honorable character and honorable distinctions forever.

-I will leave you with this final statement, so that it rings in your ears: "Honor your father and your mother, as the LORD your God has commanded you; that your days may be prolonged, and that it may go well with you"—for now and for eternity!
+I will leave you with this final statement, so that it rings in your ears: "Honor your father and your mother, as the LORD your God has commanded you; that your days may be long, and that it may be well with you"—for now and for eternity!